 I followed the Socceroos around the world to 4 World Cup qualification playoffs and the finals in Russia.
-I paid for it all with bitcoin I won betting on the games!
+I paid for it all with crypto I won betting on the games!
 See the introductory post for details.

 Let’s revisit a betting strategy I laid out in Matchday 1 preview.
 I identified 21 teams that I thought could not win the World Cup.
 The betting strategy is to martingale against each of these eventual losing teams individually until they lose or draw a game.